dalenguyen/firebase-wordpress-docs/docs/save-data-realtime-firestore.rst

     firebase functions:config:set public.collections="users" --project project-id

-This will allow WordPress frontend to write data to **users** collection.
+**__NOTE__**: This will allow WordPress public frontend to write data to **users** collection.
 Remeber that it's case sensitive.
+It should only be used for public collection such as **Contact**.
+Please don't use this approach for private or secured collection.
+If you don't want public to write data to this collection.
+You can set the post as private and add new data after you log in to WordPress.

 Example of creating new form and writing data to Firestore
 ----------------------------------